 Crack Abuse Statistics

-Crack cocaine was the primary drug of abuse in 178,475 admissions to treatment in 2006, representing 71% of all primary cocaine admissions to treatment that year.
+Crack Cocaine was the primary drug of abuse in 178,475 admissions to treatment in 2006, representing 71% of all primary Cocaine admissions to treatment that year.

-Getting Out of Crack’s Grip
+Escaping Crack’s Grip